 AnaptysBio, Inc. ("we," "us," "our," or the "Company") was incorporated in the state of Delaware in November 2005.
-We are a publicly traded biotechnology company developing first-in-class antibody product candidates focused on unmet medical needs in inflammation.
+We are a biotechnology company developing first-in-class antibody product candidates focused on unmet medical needs in inflammation.
 We develop our product candidates using our proprietary, antibody discovery technology platform, which is designed to replicate, in vitro, the natural process of antibody generation.
-We currently generate revenue from our collaborative research and development arrangements.
+We currently generate revenue from milestones achieved under our collaborative research and development arrangements.

-Since our inception, we have devoted our primary effort to raising capital and research and development activities, and at December 31, 2017, have an accumulated deficit of \$85.0 million.
-Through December 31, 2017, all of our financial support has been provided primarily from the sale of our common and preferred stock, as well as from proceeds from the issuance of convertible debt and revenue received under our collaborative research and development agreements.
+Since our inception, we have devoted our primary effort to raising capital and research and development activities.
+Our financial support has been provided primarily from the sale of our common and preferred stock, as well as through funds received under our collaborative research and development agreements, proceeds from our Term Loans as discussed in Note 5 below, and the issuance of convertible debt.
 Going forward, as we continue our expansion, we may seek additional financing and/or strategic investments.
 However, there can be no assurance that any additional financing or strategic investments will be available to us on acceptable terms, if at all.
 If events or circumstances occur such that we do not obtain additional funding, we will most likely be required to reduce our plans and/or certain discretionary spending, which could have a material adverse effect on our ability to achieve our intended business objectives.
-We expect that our existing cash, cash equivalents and investments will fund our current operating plan through the end of 2019.
+Management believes its currently available resources will provide sufficient funds to enable the Company to meet its operating plans for at least the next twelve months.
+The accompanying consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.

-Initial Public Offering and Related Transactions
+Public Offerings and Related Transactions